-Domestic credits include claims of the depository corporations (NBRM, banks and savings houses) on government (recognized on a net basis), claims on local government, public nonfinancial corporations, private sector and other financial corporations (recognized on a gross basis).
+Domestic credits include claims of the depository corporations (NBRM, banks and savings houses) on central government (recognized on a net basis), claims on local government, public nonfinancial corporations, private sector and other financial corporations (recognized on a gross basis).

 Claims on central government include claims on loans, securities and trade credits and advances.
-Sources of loans to the Government include foreign loans, credit lines, deposit potential and other sources.
-Claims on Government based on securities include claims on specific securities (issued by the government in the process of rehabilitation of one bank, bonds issued for the old foreign currency savings).
+Sources of loans to the central government include foreign loans, credit lines, deposit potential and other sources.
+Claims on central government based on securities include claims on specific securities (issued by the central government in the process of rehabilitation of one bank, bonds issued for the old foreign currency savings).